Fascinating day trip to Tarragona and Sitges

 fascinating day trip to Tarragona and Sitges

-Quaint little kiosks selling all kinds of crafts, clothing, and gifts line the beach, making this an excellent spot for souvenirs.
+Quaint little kiosks selling crafts, clothing, and gifts line the beach, making this an excellent spot for souvenirs.

-We so enjoyed this tour with Louis.
-He related so many historical stories and was able to quickly answer all the many questions we all asked of him.
+We thoroughly enjoyed this tour with Louis.
+He related many historical stories and was able to quickly answer all our questions.

-He selected an excellent restaurant in the middle of Tarragona’s Ramblas, where we had a great meal, a restaurant I would return to if I could.
-A terrific day!
+He selected an excellent restaurant in the middle of Tarragona’s Ramblas, where we had a great meal.
+I would return to it if I could.
+It was a terrific day!

 Fascinating day trip to Tarragona and SitgesFascinating day trip to Tarragona and Sitges